-The building has been designed by architects Perkins + Will, and it is a seven-story construction – including two stories below grade, which has been envisioned as a benchmark project in terms of energy efficiency, innovation, and onsite renewable energy.
+The building has been designed by architects Perkins + Will, and it is a seven-story construction – including two stories below ground, which has been envisioned as a benchmark project in terms of energy efficiency, innovation, and onsite renewable energy.

 The design targets LEED-NC Platinum Certification, and the deployment and usage of clean energy sources were a primary objective of the University´s Climate Action Plan for Sustainability.

 In this sense, the UW-Solar student group, which consists of an interdisciplinary team within the University’s Urban Infrastructure Laboratory – ranging students from undergraduate to Ph.D. level, worked with Perkins + Will to design and install a combined 100 kW solar system, featuring an innovative vertical photovoltaic fin system installed on the South-West elevation of the building.